 The design of each episode was developed with input from key stakeholders, including Tennessee clinicians and insurance companies.
 The design is consistent across all TennCare Managed Care Organizations, but there may be some variation in commercial payer episode definitions.

-Wave 2: The state is currently designing the next 5 episodes of care for implementation in Tennessee: acute COPD exacerbation, screening and surveillance colonoscopy, outpatient and non-acute inpatient cholecystectomy, acute percutaneous coronary intervention (PCI) and non-acute PCI.
-The state will convene technical advisory groups of Tennessee clinicians to inform the design each episode.
-The initiative plans to report on these episodes in mid-2015.
+Wave 2: The state is currently implementing the next 5 episodes of care for implementation in Tennessee.
+Those episodes include acute COPD exacerbation, screening and surveillance colonoscopy, outpatient and non-acute inpatient cholecystectomy, acute percutaneous coronary intervention (PCI) and non-acute PCI.
+The initiative plans to begin reporting on these episodes in mid-2015.
 For more information about the definitions of the wave 2 episodes, click the links below:

 The Tennessee Health Care Innovation Initiative continues to engage with Tennessee providers on health care delivery system transformation.
 To access materials presented to providers, employers, and the public on the initiative, click here.